Introduction

 Logback does not have a

-level.
-It is mapped toERROR
+FATALlevel.
+It is mapped toERROR.

-is replaced with the environment name.
+We can configure separate property files for each environment like application-dev.properties and application-prod.properties.
+Follow the naming convention of application-{environment}.properties where {environment} is replaced with the environment name.
 Depending on your VM options or environment variables, one of these can be chosen.

 Spring Cloud Config doesn’t support default Logback properties.